Yamaha YM2151: Uses

-The YM2151 was used in many arcade game system boards, starting with the Atari System arcade boards in 1984 (of which Marble Madness was released on), then Sega arcade system boards from 1985, and then arcade games from Konami, Capcom, Data East, Irem, and Namco, as well as Williams pinball machines, with its heaviest use in the mid-to-late 1980s.
+The YM2151 was used in many arcade game system boards, starting with Marble Madness for the Atari System 1 arcade board in 1984, then Sega arcade system boards from 1985, and then arcade games from Konami, Capcom, Data East, Irem, and Namco, as well as Williams pinball machines, with its heaviest use in the mid-to-late 1980s.
 It was also used in Sharp's X1 and X68000 home computers.
 The Commander X16 8-bit "modern retro" hobbyist computer also contains a YM2151 chip onboard for sound generation.

 The chip was used in the Yamaha SFG-01 and SFG-05 FM Sound Synthesizer units.
 These are expansion units for Yamaha MSX computers and were already built into some machines such as the Yamaha CX5M.
 Later SFG-05 modules contain the YM2164 (OPP), an almost identical chip with only minor changes to control registers.
 The SFGs were followed by the Yamaha FB-01, a standalone version powered exclusively by the YM2164.